adamjedwards/llangollen-rd-barbershop/README.md

 As you scroll down (or click Services tab) you will come across the services section. here you can see a pricelist and an explaination of each type of cut.
 When hovering over each service it will highlight across the table to make it more readable.

+Changed the colour of the booking form button to match the colour of the barbers bio so the colour scheme is coherent throughout the page.

 When viewing on a mobile platform the description will not be displayed to make it more readable.

 * Crew member page